Survivor: Panama: Future appearances

 Cirie Fields was selected from this season to compete in Survivor: Micronesia.
 She competed again in Survivor: Heroes vs. Villains as part of the Heroes tribe, and would return for a fourth time on Survivor: Game Changers.
 Fields represented USA on Australian Survivor: Australia V The World in 2025.
-Fields is set to compete on Survivor 50.
+Fields also competed on Survivor 50: In the Hands of the Fans.

 Danielle DiLorenzo also competed on Heroes vs. Villains as part of the Villains tribe.
 Aras Baskauskas returned for Survivor: Blood vs. Water, alongside his brother, Vytas.
 Terry Deitz and Shane Powers were included on the public poll to choose the cast of Survivor: Cambodia; Deitz was chosen to compete.

 Outside of Survivor, Dan Barry competed on the seventh season of BattleBots in 2016.
 Fields competed in the USA Network reality competition series Snake in the Grass.
 Fields also competed on the first season of the Peacock reality TV series The Traitors and Big Brother 25 in 2023.